-- How have the indicators for adverse impacts on sustainability factors been taken into account?
+-- How have the indicators for adverse impacts on sustainability factors been taken into account?

 Through the structured assessment process described above, all potential investments are screened based on Principal Adverse Impact indicators.
-If significant harm is uncovered in the assessment of the issuer's Principal Adverse Impacts indicators, the issuer is excluded from investment.
+If significant harm is uncovered in the assessment of the Principal Adverse Impacts indicators of an issuer, the issuer is excluded from investment.